shine102/PRJ301_sell_water/README.md

 # Sell Water - PRJ301 Project
-This is a Java application make for PRJ301 subject.
+This is a Java application make for PRJ301.

 ## Members
 - Nguyen Ngo Tung Lam